-So, the next time your tech support asks you to restart your computer/smartphone, don’t get mad.
+So, the next time your tech support asks you to restart your computer/smartphone, don’t get enraged.
 Just take a moment and consider the above-mentioned possibilities and give it a try.
 Just in case you’ve already performed a couple of restarts, tell them the same with patience and demand further assistance.

-So, now might have got an idea of why rebooting is required and what’s the importance of restarting your PC.
-Another thing–if your PC is crashing a lot and you are forced to restart your PC multiple times a day, probably, you need an upgrade or need to reinstall the OS.
+Tip: If your PC is crashing a lot and you are forced to restart your PC multiple times a day, probably, you need an upgrade or need to reinstall the OS.

 Did you find this article helpful?
 Don’t forget to drop your views and suggestions in the comments section.